future-architect/vuls/README.ja.md

         Scan containers only.
 Default: Scan both of hosts and containers -debug
         debug mode
+  -deep
+        Deep scan mode.
+Scan accuracy improves and information becomes richer.
+Since analysis of changelog, issue commands requiring sudo, but it may be slower and high load on the scan tareget server.
   -http-proxy string
         http://proxy-url:port (default: empty)
   -log-dir string